 The Big Announcement

-17 months and 13 days.
+mo17 months and 13 days.
 That’s how far apart Vivian and Henry are, exactly.
 I still remember finding out we were expecting baby #2.
 Henry was about to be ten months old and the Fourth of July was around the corner.
 The Fourth of July seems to really stick in my head, we were out on a boat with family and I didn’t want people to be suspicious when I turned down homemade sangria.
-We weren’t ready to share our secret until after our first appointment.
+Since we weren’t ready to share our secret until after our first appointment.

 Here’s where you can find Henry’s announcement shirt.

 What we didn’t realize is that everyone else still saw Henry as a baby.
 So now we were “those people” with a baby, having another baby.
 Most people thought we were crazy.
 I can’t even tell you how many times I heard, “But, Henry won’t be two when the baby is born.”
 “Was this a planned thing?”
 First of all, if someone announces they are pregnant you have two choices:

 1. Say “Congratulations” and be excited for them.